 Soft- Neck or Hard-Neck?

+Hard-neck varieties grow with a strong central stalk, around which is a single ring of cloves, usually quite large and fat.
+They possess a wide range of flavor nuances and degrees of heat.
+The central stalk makes a charmingly curled or twisted, edible ‘scape’ in mid-late spring.
 Hard-neck garlic has stronger, more individual and complex flavors reflective of the regional soil and weather patterns, similar to wine.
 They are favorites for roasting.
-The stiff central stems will send up edible, curly ‘scapes‘ in summer that can be harvested while tender for stir-fries, garnish or sauces.
-Hard-neck garlic has a single row of large cloves and is easy to peel, however it does not store as long as soft-necks — cure the bulbs and eat within 4-6 months.
+Hard-neck garlic is easy to peel, however it does not store as long as soft-necks — cure the bulbs and eat within 4-6 months.